mirah227/genlayer/README.md

 No expectations, no borrowed voice just the quiet pulse of being alive.
 And it felt… unfamiliar.
-The ceiling stared back like an unanswered question,
+The ceiling stared back like an unanswered question, asking what I planned to do with another day,